greenbone/gvm-tools/docs/config.rst

 .. rubric:: Interpolation

-The configuration file even supports `interpolation of values
+The configuration file also supports `interpolation of values
 <https://docs.python.org/3/library/configparser.html#interpolation-of-values>`_.
 It is possible to define values in the :code:`[main]` section which can be referenced via a :code:`%(<variablename>)s` syntax.
 Additionally values of the